Black Friday special: save 40% off Paired Premium! Claim offer

 an answered paired daily question

-“We often see more interdependent relationships going well from the start when each individual comes into the romantic relationship feeling fully functional on their own,” says Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Relationship Expert at Paired.
+“We often see more interdependent relationships going well from the start when each individual comes into the romantic relationship feeling fully functional on their own,” says Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “Interdependent couples enter the relationship without a mindset of waiting for certain milestones in life until they had someone to do it with, they just went after them solo anyway with an attitude of having someone to do life with only enhances it,” she adds.